ahlstromcj/seq66/README.md

 ##  More Features

-    *   Transposable triggers for re-using patterns more comprehensively.
+    *   Transposable triggers to re-use patterns more comprehensively.
         Works with Song Export.
     *   Improved non-U.S. keyboard support.
     *   Many demonstration and test MIDI files.